Peter Coombe Mandolins and Guitars

 settled on Adirondack Spruce (i.e. Red Spruce) for the top

-wood of my guitars, although I can use other species of
+classical guitars, although I can use other species of

 Spruce, Redwood or King Billy Pine on request.
 Most customers like